AllStarLink/ASL3/README.md

 Remove node 1998 whitelist `database deltree whitelist/1998`

+## Tune Menus
+The utility programs `radio-tune-menu` and `simpleusb-tune-menu` have been updated with new options.
+The new options allow you change the operation of the respective channel driver, in realtime, without having to manually edit the `usbradio.conf` or `simpleusb.conf`.

+In addition to the updating settings, you can now view the live status of the COS, CTCSS inputs and PTT output.
+This allows you to easily view and change their settings.

 ## Debugging

 Previously app\_rpt and associated channels supported setting the debug level with an associated app / channel command.
 These app / channel commands have been removed and replaced with the asterisk command: